-- Narrative, which is driven by a story - · Descriptive, which is used to provide details - · Informative, which provides data without biased opinions - · Persuasive, which aims to convince readers
+- Narrative, which is driven by a story - Descriptive, which is used to provide details - Informative, which provides data without biased opinions - Argumentative, which takes a side in a debate

-In any piece of writing, you're bound to see descriptive, informative, and persuasive statements.
+In any piece of writing, you're bound to see descriptive, informative, and argumentative statements.

 But because each mode has its perfect purpose, looking for which modes are used most commonly in any text will likely lead you in the general direction of the purpose, even though the purpose will be narrower than the mode itself.